jakob-bagterp/index-now-for-python/docs/user-guide/github-actions/automated-workflows.md

 The example above can be adjusted to run at different intervals.
 Simply adjust the [`cron` job](https://en.wikipedia.org/wiki/Cron) definition to your needs.

 !!! warning
     Too many submissions to any of the [IndexNow API endpoints](../search-engines/default-endpoints.md) could result in your site being ranked lower by search engines, maybe even blacklisted.
-It's highly recommended to only submit sitemaps to the IndexNow API once a day or less, ideally only the latest.
+It's highly recommended to only submit sitemaps to the IndexNow API once a day or less, ideally only the latest updated URLs.

 ### Monthly Schedule
 Run the workflow at midnight UTC on the first day of each month: